Report on Government Services 2023

 Elective surgery waiting times by clinical urgency category

 ‘Elective surgery waiting times by clinical urgency category’ reports the proportion of patients who were admitted from waiting lists after an extended wait.
-In general, at the time of being placed on the public hospital waiting list, a clinical assessment is made of the urgency with which the patient requires elective surgery.
+When patients are placed on public hospital waiting lists, clinical assessments are made on how urgently they require elective surgery.
 The clinical urgency categories are:

 - Category 1 — procedures that are clinically indicated within 30 days